tuist/guck/README.md

 - ⚡ **Built with Go** - Fast, simple, and efficient
 - 🔌 **Automatic port allocation** - Each repository gets its own port
 - 🤖 **MCP Server Integration** - Allows LLMs like Claude to query and resolve review comments
+- 📄 **JSON Export** - Automatically exports comments/notes to a JSON file for easy agent access

 ## Quick Start